RinGotou/Kagami/README.md

 ### Linux/BSD Platform
 gcc 8.0+ or clang 8.0+ are recommended, and you also need cmake/make to finish configurations.
-MacOS is NOT OFFICIAL SUPPORTED for now.
+MacOS is NOT OFFICIAL SUPPORTED for now and I don't have Apple device for testing.

 ```
 # Archlinux/Manjaro Linux